-While people are obviously needed to make a Switchboard successful, people also need to participate and engage for the Switchboard to be truly successful.
-This sounds painfully obvious, but the success of other platforms institutions have used and continue to use has been often measured by the number of people on the platform and very little else; think of the LinkedIn group that has thousands of people where hardly anything is happening.
-The pitfall with this mindset is that little more than an invitation is needed to create a community that supports and engages with one another, which couldn’t be further from the truth.
+People need to participate and engage regularly for a Switchboard to be truly successful.
+This sounds painfully obvious, but the success of other platforms institutions have used and continue to use has been often measured by the number of people who sign up the platform and very little else; think of the LinkedIn group that has thousands of people where hardly anything is happening.
+The flaw with this mindset is the notion that little more than an invitation is needed to create a community that supports and engages with one another, which couldn’t be further from the truth.

 The heart and soul of any community is what the people who are a part of it are doing.
 Not only do they need to be present, but they need to engage with one another for value to be created.
 Some of this engagement will happen organically, but there are many opportunities to inspire and encourage your community as a stakeholder to go beyond signing up and being active members of the Switchboard.
 These efforts by stakeholders over time will create a core of active users that will support continued engagement on your Switchboard through not only active participation on the Switchboard, but driving perpetual adoption and marketing of the Switchboard as they derive real value from the Switchboard and share their excitement with the community.

 Activity on Switchboard comes in many forms and provides varying levels of value.
 While some activity is better than no activity, supporting and encouraging activity at various levels as a user or administrator is straightforward and simple, as shown below:

 - Thanking users for generous offers, especially offers about job opportunities, advice, and hosting.

 - Expressing excitement for a user’s post (e.g. “I don’t know of anyone that could help, but I think your ask is really cool!”).